Have you ever had a problem controlling your anxiety? Do you sometimes feel overwhelmed by it and don’t quite know how to deal with it?

 5. Spend time with your loved ones

 It seems like the most obvious thing in the world, but when you let your anxiety get the better of you sometimes, it can lead to a lot of social isolation and loneliness.
 You push people away because you don’t want to burden them with your problems, but having a good support system surrounding you can make the battle against anxiety a whole lot easier.
 Spending more time with your loved ones gives you a stronger sense of belonging and boosts your resilience and sense of self-worth.

 Numerous studies have found that keeping a diary has a lot of therapeutic benefits, and journaling is one of the most recommended coping strategies for dealing with anxiety.
 Write about what’s worrying you and let it all out in the pages of a private journal.
-When you’re done, go back and reread it from time to time so you can see patterns in your behavior and figure out what triggers your anxiety.
+When you’re done, go back and reread it from time to time so you can see patterns in your behaviour and figure out what triggers your anxiety.
 This can help you react to certain situations better, make you more prepared to face them, or even help you avoid something anxiety-inducing altogether.

 7. Schedule your worry time

-8. Talk to someone
+8. Open up to someone

 Last but certainly not the least, talk to someone about your anxiety.
 You might feel a bit embarrassed or uncomfortable at first, but it will do you so much good to get it off your chest.
 Reach out to a trusted friend, family member, or better yet, a mental healthcare professional, and open up to them about what you’re going through.
 Don’t be ashamed to ask for help, especially when you start to feel overwhelmed with your anxiety.